peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Exceptions:</b>

  * System.InvalidOperationException:
 This object does not represent a number (for the purposes of this method, infinity and not-a-number values, but not  `CBORObject.Null` , are considered numbers).
-To check the CBOR object for null before conversion, use the following idiom (originally written in C# for the.NET version):  `(cbor == null || cbor.IsNull) ? null :
-            cbor.AsEInteger()` .

  * System.OverflowException:
 This object's value is infinity or not-a-number (NaN).